Skip to content

 Note: For each new version of the analyzer you must remove the downloaded and generated files of the previous analyzer before installing to avoid any potential incompatibilities.
 You may also consider installing each version of the analyzer in a separate directory.

-Log into the analyzer's host
+First, log into the analyzer's host.

 Download the installation script